 Sec.
 1005.
 In addition to the appropriations in part 1, Travel Michigan may receive and expend private revenue related to the use of "Pure Michigan" and all other copyrighted slogans and images.
 This revenue may come from the direct licensing of the name and image or from the royalty payments from various merchandise sales.
 Revenue collected is appropriated for the marketing of the state as a travel destination.
 The funds are available for expenditure when they are received by the department of treasury.
-The fund shall provide a report that lists the revenues by source received from the use of "Pure Michigan" and all other copyrighted slogans and images.
+If the fund receives revenues from the use of "Pure Michigan" and all other copyrighted slogans and images.
 The report shall provide a detailed list of expenditures of revenues received under this section.
-The report shall be provided to the appropriations subcommittees on general government, the fiscal agencies, and the state budget office by March 15.
+The report shall be provided to the chairpersons of the senate and house of representatives standing committees on appropriations, the house and senate appropriations subcommittees on general government, the house and senate fiscal agencies, and the state budget office by March 1.